 You'll want to have a full tank of fuel, so take a detour to the nearest petrol station before starting the journey properly.

 Keep a decent pair of sunglasses handy, which can reduce the glare of low winter sun on the snow.
-And keep your mobile phone fully charged, with the number of a breakdown provider stored so you can immediately call for help.
+And keep your mobile phone fully charged, with the number of a breakdown service provider stored so you can immediately call for help.

 When you're ready to get behind the wheel, be sure to wear dry, comfortable footwear.
 Try to avoid bringing snow with you into the car; puddles will collect when it melts and the pedals will get slippery.